-The Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 (the Regulations) place a responsibility on local government bodies to ensure that the financial management of the local government body is adequate and effective and that there is a sound system of internal control which facilitates the effective exercise of its functions and which includes arrangements for the management of risk.
+The Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 (the Regulations) place a responsibility on local government bodies to ensure that the financial management of the local government body is adequate and effective and that there is a sound system of internal control which facilitates the effective exercise of its functions and which includes arrangements for the management of risk

 The Council has in place a Risk Management Policy, the aim of which is to establish and operate appropriate risk management procedures and to promote an organisational culture which ensures that risk management is an integral part of every activity.
 It is supported by detailed procedures and outlines the Council's approach to risk management including roles and responsibilities.
-This Policy will be subject to review during 2022/23 together with development of a Risk Appetite Statement.
+The Policy was reviewed during 2022/23 and the revised Risk Management Policy which was approved by the Council's Policy and Resources Committee in October 2022, includes a Risk Appetite Statement which sets a framework which enables the Council to make informed management decisions depending on the category of the risk being examined.
+The risk appetite is stated in terms of a scale - from averse, to cautious, to open, to eager.
+The Council will therefore take action to manage risks down to a level which falls within the agreed risk appetite for that category.
+Risks that are not within the risk appetite are deemed critical.